Best Trail Running Watches in 2018

 Basic GPS Watch with Extra Features and Long Battery

-Like the Epson SF-710 and Forerunner 10, the 230 doesn’t track elevation or having maps.
+Like the Forerunner 35, the 235 doesn’t track elevation or have maps.
 But it does work with GLONASS, the Russian verison of GPS, for more accurate GPS tracking.

-Overall, the Forerunner 230 is a pretty simple watch to use.
+Overall, the Forerunner 235 is a pretty simple watch to use.
 And it has enough extra features to justify the higher price.
-Like the Epson SF-710, Garmin discontinued this watch, providing an opportunity to find a great deal online.

 Best Non-GPS Trail Running Watch